Craft of Research Series

 In the spring term, the CBS Library is running a series of weekly Zoom talks about the research process.
 The talks will be especially useful for students who are working on their year-end projects.
 You are free to attend as many or as few of the sessions as you like.

-There is no required reading or preparation for these talks, but participants are encouraged to consult Wayne Booth et al.’s The Craft of Research as a kind of “textbook” for the series.
+There is no required reading or preparation for these talks, but you are encouraged to consult Wayne Booth et al.’s The Craft of Research as a kind of “textbook” for the series.

 How to Write a Research Project